 |Figure 10 (Watch it in YouTube)|

 What will happen if we add some salt (or baking soda or sugar) to the water?
-Figure 10 shows that the condensation heating effect becomes weaker.
+Figure 10 shows that the condensation warming effect becomes weaker.
 For our chemist friends, this is known as vapor pressure depression.
-The salt ions do not evaporate themselves, but their presence in a solution slows down the evaporation of water molecules.
+The salt ions do not evaporate themselves, but their presence in a solution somehow slows down the evaporation of water molecules.

 A vapor column?